vohvelikissa/vohvelikissa.github.io/README.md

 I like creating new things.

+I really hope that I have time to create more silly stuff someday of my life.
+Now basically all that I am equipped to do time wise is the very basics although to be fair I don't really even have the money to create the most exciting things out there.
+Time will tell me if the entrepreneurial activities that I am planning to get into soon will pay off in a big enough way that I can then continue to do whatever indefinitely.

 # A picture to show you approximately what my screen looks like right now

 <img src="./terminal241224.png" width="70%" height="auto">